tasket/wyng-backup/README.md

 * If data corruption in the archive is suspected, use `wyng arch-check` which will scan for errors and show options for recovery.

-* If a volume becomes damaged and unrecoverable it may be necessary to delete it by its volume ID by using `wyng delete --vid` instead of the volume name.
+* If an archive volume becomes damaged and unrecoverable it may be necessary to delete it from the archive by its volume ID by using `wyng delete --vid` instead of the volume name.

 ### Testing